-Comic Carly Heffernan on finding the funny in art and the 24-hour news cycle
+Comic Carly Heffernan on finding inspiration and the 24-hour news cycle

 And like many comedians these days, looking to the news cycle provides fodder too.
 “No matter when you’re doing comedy, there are always issues that you’re going to personally disagree with, that you’re going to find morally wrong, where we need to change and where we need to be better.
 You put that all into your satirical comedy work and it’s incredibly inspiring.”